arungudelli/angularjswiki/content/en/fontawesome/fa-wordpress-simple.md

-## Wordpress Simple Icon with Fixed Width
+## fa-wordpress-simple Icon with Fixed Width

 All the font awesome icons does not have same width.